Till Death Do Us Part

 Krimlitteratur

-As in Jacob Juul’s first novel, the style is quick and effective, the plot is action-driven and the dialogue is full of wit and humor, such as when the undertaker recommends a closed coffin after a violent death: “Some deaths it’s best to keep a lid on”.
-Totland’s characters have a fairly pragmatic approach to most things and don’t break down over a few corpses here and there.
-So you just have to take this for what it is: well-written, Tarantino- and Fargo-related happy violence, light-footed and noncommittal fun."
+As in Jacob Juul’s first novel, the style is sharp, action-driven, and laced with wit—like the undertaker recommending a closed coffin after a violent death: ‘Some deaths it’s best to keep a lid on.’
+Totland’s characters take a pragmatic view of corpses, making this well-written, Tarantino- and Fargo-esque happy violence—light-footed and fun.

 Stavanger Aftenblad